Imagine you have a phone book with 1,000,000 names, and you're looking for "Zebra, Alice."

 "This is O(n) so it's fast" O(n) with n = 10^12 is 10 trillion operations.
 Always check the actual input size.

-"The best case is O(1), so the algorithm is fast" Always analyze worst case.
-Best case is rarely relevant.
+"The best case is O(1), so the algorithm is fast" Always analyze the worst case.
+Best case is rarely relevant - it's the worst case that breaks production.

-"Drop constants means constants don't matter" Constants still matter in practice.
-O(100n) is 100x slower than O(n), even though both are "O(n)".
+"Drop constants means constants don't matter" In Big O analysis, yes.
+In practice, no. O(100n) is 100x slower than O(n), even though both simplify to O(n).

 "What if the input was 10x larger?"
-Use your answer to predict feasibility.
-An O(n²) algorithm on 1M elements = impossible.
-An O(n log n) algorithm on 1M elements = ~20M operations, fine.
+Use your complexity to predict.
+O(n²) on 1M elements = impossible.
+O(n log n) on 1M elements = ~20M operations, totally fine.